About the Program

 Transfer students are encouraged to apply

-The technology management program can be a very efficient way to complete a bachelor's degree and advance as a professional.
+The applied business and technology program can be a very efficient way to complete a bachelor's degree and advance as a professional.
 Possible transfer programs include health, veterinary medicine, fire science, clinical or natural science, fine arts, agriculture, architecture or any of a wide variety of concentrations.